harshit016/Anomaly-Detection-Project/README.md

-Anomaly Detection Project

-Anomaly detection is a critical task in various industries, from fraud detection in finance to defect identification in manufacturing and disease diagnosis in medical imaging.
-This project explores an AI-driven approach to detecting anomalies using deep learning techniques and computer vision.

-We employ MobileNet, a lightweight and efficient deep learning model, as a feature extractor and leverage TensorFlow & Keras to build and fine-tune the anomaly detection model.
-The project includes data preprocessing, augmentation techniques, model training, and evaluation using various performance metrics such as ROC curves and AUC scores.
+🚨 Crime Anomaly Detection Using Deep Learning & Surveillance Cameras Crime detection through AI-powered surveillance is a game-changer for public safety.
+Our project leverages deep learning and computer vision to analyze surveillance footage by converting crime-related videos into images and detecting anomalies that indicate suspicious activity.

+By using MobileNet as a feature extractor and TensorFlow & OpenCV for image processing, our system enables real-time crime detection and can be integrated into CCTV networks, smart cities, and law enforcement tools.

 📌 Key Features
+✅ Video-to-Image Conversion: Extracts frames from surveillance videos for deep learning analysis.
-✅ Deep Learning-Based Anomaly Detection: Leverages MobileNet and TensorFlow to detect anomalies in datasets.
+✅ AI-Powered Crime Detection: Identifies anomalies in crime-related images using MobileNet.
+✅ Surveillance Integration: Optimized for CCTV cameras and real-time crime monitoring.
-✅ Preprocessing & Augmentation: Data is preprocessed and augmented to improve model generalization and accuracy.
+✅ Preprocessing & Augmentation: Enhances accuracy with data cleaning and augmentation techniques.
-✅ Advanced Visualization: Uses Matplotlib, Seaborn, and Plotly to generate insightful visualizations.
-✅ Performance Evaluation: Evaluates models using ROC curves, AUC scores, and classification metrics.
+✅ Performance Evaluation: Uses ROC curves, AUC scores, and classification metrics for assessment.
-✅ Real-World Applications: Can be adapted for fraud detection, medical diagnostics, and industrial defect detection.

 🛠 Technologies Used
 Python 🐍

 TensorFlow & Keras 🔥

-MobileNet for Feature Extraction 📷
+MobileNet for Feature Extraction 🎥

+OpenCV for Video-to-Image Conversion 🎞️

 Matplotlib, Seaborn, and Plotly for Data Visualization 📊

 Scikit-learn for Model Evaluation 🎯

 📂 Project Structure

-📂 Anomaly_Detection
+📂 Crime_Anomaly_Detection
-│── 📜 dataset/          # Dataset used for training/testing
+│── 📜 dataset/          # Frames extracted from surveillance videos
-│── 📜 models/           # Saved trained models
+│── 📜 models/           # Trained deep learning models
 │── 📜 notebooks/        # Jupyter Notebooks with code
-│── 📜 src/              # Source code for training & evaluation
+│── 📜 src/              # Code for training & real-time detection
 │── 📜 requirements.txt  # Dependencies
-│── 📜 README.md         # Project Documentation
+│── 📜 README.md         # Documentation

 🚀 Future Enhancements
-🔹 Fine-tuning MobileNet for better accuracy
-🔹 Implementing additional deep learning models for comparison 🔹 Deploying the model as a web app or API for real-time anomaly detection
+🔹 Real-Time Deployment: Integrating with live CCTV feeds for on-the-spot anomaly detection.
+🔹 Edge AI Optimization: Running on low-power devices like Jetson Nano for smart surveillance.
+🔹 Multi-Camera Analysis: Improving detection accuracy across multiple surveillance points.